 ABOUT ACQUIRED BRAIN INJURY (ABI)

+Acquired brain injury is defined as damage to the brain that occurs after birth.
 Some of the causes of brain injury include a blow to the head, whiplash injuries, seizure disorders, tumors or anoxic/hypoxic events (cardiopulmonary arrest, carbon monoxide poisoning, airway obstruction) infectious diseases and toxic exposure (substance abuse).
 (BCBIA Headline, Vol 13, # 2, 1997)

 160,000 Canadians sustain brain injuries each year.
 Incidence (and reporting rates) are rising.

-Over a million Canadians live with the effects of an acquired brain injury.
+Approximately 1.5 million Canadians live with the effects of an acquired brain injury.

-About 50% of all acquired brain injuries in Canada come from falls and motor vehicle accidents.
+About 50% of all acquired brain injuries in Canada come from falls and motor vehicle accidents

 The incidence and prevalence of brain injury outnumbers breast cancer, spinal cord injury, multiple sclerosis and HIV/AIDs – combined.